newque/newque/README.md

 |----------|------|----------|---------|-------------|
 | `mappers` | Array of strings | Yes | | A list of all the scripts to execute, in order.
 Those files must be located in `/conf/scripts`. |

 ## HTTP

 Interacting with Newque over HTTP is the most flexible way.
 It offers good performance, but HTTP comes with a heavy overhead per request.
 If you find yourself making many small HTTP calls at a high rate, consider using ZMQ instead.
-However, HTTP is a lot easier to load balance and is usable directly on the command line with tools such as `curl`.
+However, HTTP is a lot easier to load balance and is usable directly on with tools such as Postman and `curl`.

 An important concept to grasp is that of the `httpFormat`.
 Each channel has its own `httpFormat`, one for Writing (`POST`) and one for Reading (`GET`).
 Valid formats are `json` (default) and `plaintext`.

-The formats, as well as every possible operation are defined in the [HTTP API Spec](https://newque.github.io/).
+The formats, as well as every operation are defined in the [HTTP API Spec](https://newque.github.io/).

 ## ZMQ